Alamofire/Alamofire/README.md

     }
 ```

 > It is important to note that when using a `URLCredential` for authentication, the underlying `URLSession` will actually end up making two requests if a challenge is issued by the server.
 The first request will not include the credential which "may" trigger a challenge from the server.
-The challenge is then received by Alamofire, the credential is appended and the request is retried.
+The challenge is then received by Alamofire, the credential is appended and the request is retried by the underlying `URLSession`.

 ### Downloading Data to a File

 Requests made in Alamofire that fetch data from a server can download the data in-memory or on-disk.
-The `Alamofire.request` APIs used in all the examples so far always download the server data in-memory.
+The `Alamofire.request` APIs used in all the examples so far always downloads the server data in-memory.
 This is great for smaller payloads because it's more efficient, but really bad for larger payloads because the download could run your entire application out-of-memory.
 Because of this, you can also use the `Alamofire.download` APIs to download the server data to a temporary file on-disk.

 ```swift
 Alamofire.download("https://httpbin.org/image/png").responseData { response in